 DistPcycle is the theoretical distance to the nearest 0.1 km of a single purge cycle described in paragraph 6.5.3. of this Annex, km.

 6.6.1.6.
-Preparation of canister depressurisation puff loss loading
+Preparation of carbon canister depressurisation puff loss loading

-After completing canister loading and purging, the test vehicle shall be moved into an enclosure, either a SHED or an appropriate climatic chamber.
-It shall be demonstrated that the system is leak-free and the pressurisation is performed in a normal way during the test or by separate test (e.g. by means of pressure sensor on the vehicle).
-The test vehicle shall be subsequently exposed to the ambient temperatures according to the first 11-hour profile specified for the diurnal emission test in Appendix 2 to Annex 7 to the 07 series of amendments to UN Regulation No. 83 with a maximum deviation of 2 °C at any time.
+After completing carbon canister loading and purging, the test vehicle shall be moved into an enclosure, either a SHED or an appropriate climatic chamber.
+It shall be demonstrated that the system is leak-free and the pressurisation is performed in a normal way during the test or by a separate test (e.g. by means of pressure sensor on the vehicle).
+The test vehicle shall be subsequently exposed to the first 11 hours of the ambient temperature profile specified for the diurnal emission test in Appendix 2 to Annex 7 to the 07 series of amendments to UN Regulation No. 83 with a maximum deviation of 2 °C at any time.
 The average temperature deviation from the profile, calculated using the absolute value of each measured deviation, shall not exceed 1 °C. The ambient temperature shall be measured and recorded at least every 10 minutes.

 6.6.1.7.
-Canister puff loss loading
+Carbon canister puff loss loading

 6.6.1.7.1.
 Fuel tank depressurisation before refuelling